The Museum — Open Universe

 Open

-A fundamentally new museum model — anchored in Miami and connected across the country through a physical institution, national partner network, and living collection in continuous circulation.
+Open Universe is the world's first museum dedicated exclusively to artists with disabilities — anchored in Miami and connected across the country through a physical institution, national partner network, and living collection in continuous circulation.

 Founded